zammad/zammad-admin-documentation/system/integrations/pgp/index.rst

 With PGP, you can exchange **signed** and **encrypted** messages with others.

 Signing
-   is a proof that a message hasn’t been manipulated on its way.
+   is a proof that a message hasn't been manipulated on its way.

    In other words, it guarantees message **integrity** and **authenticity**.